FraunhoferIOSB/FROST-Server/docs/settings/settings.md

 * **serviceRootUrl:**
   The base URL of the SensorThings Server without version.
 * **defaultCount:**
   The default value for the $count query option.
+Default: `false`.
 * **defaultTop:**
   The default value for the $top query option.
+Default: `100`.
 * **maxTop:**
   The maximum allowed value for the $top query option.
+Default: `10000`.
 * **maxDataSize:**
   The number of bytes that can be loaded before the server stops loading more entities and returns the result.
-The defaultvalue: `25000000` (25 MB).
+Default: `25000000` (25 MB).
 * **useAbsoluteNavigationLinks:**
   If true, navigationLinks are absolute, otherwise relative.
+Default: `true`.
 * **alwaysOrderbyId:**
   Always add an 'orderby=id asc' to queries to ensure consistent paging.
+Default: `true`.
 * **logSensitiveData:**
   If false, sensitive data like passwords and database connection URLs are not logged when loading settings.
 Default: `false`.
 * **queueLoggingInterval:**